deshaw/versioned-hdf5/docs/staged_changes.rst

 3. Define a ``CommitPlan``, which:

    a. reads the hashes of the staged chunks that were just generated, plus the hashes of
-      all the chunks on the base slabs from HDF5;
+      all the chunks on the base slabs from HDF5.
+When commits are processed as a sequence (for example, one block at a time while rewriting a dataset), callers may pass an explicit ``CommitState`` to ``commit()``.
+The first call loads the base hashes into its Cython map; later calls reuse that map and only inspect newly staged chunks.
+State is scoped to that sequence and must not be shared between targets.
    b. drops duplicate staged chunks (any that are identical to the full chunk, a base
       chunk on HDF5, or another staged chunk);
    c. plans to copy the unique staged chunks to a new base slab;